-The joy of fantasy and fiction though is that they don't have to follow the rules, and nowhere is this more common than in the wacky world of anime.
-Sure, you get some shows like Golden Time that follow very closely the rules of reality, or on the other hand you get the shows like How Clumsy You Are Miss Ueno that take unrealistic situations and dials them up to eleven for effect.
+The joy of fantasy and fiction, though, is that they don't have to follow the rules, and nowhere is this more common than in the wacky world of anime.
+Sure, you get some shows like Golden Time that follow very closely the rules of reality, or on the other hand, you get the shows like How Clumsy You Are Miss Ueno that take unrealistic situations and dial them up to eleven for effect.
 In a genre that isn't bound by the rules of reality, it makes sense that the rules we know of for death don't apply either.

 That being said, whether it be through magic, time travel, divine intervention or other forms of bending the rules of reality, here are five characters in anime who died, and lived to tell the tale.
 And considering that this whole topic is about how a certain plot device is used, the standard spoiler warning is in effect in all examples.